open-contracting/standard/docs/support/tools.md

 We will be developing a list of community developed tools which consume or produce OCDS data here.

 In the meantime, please share suggestions for tools with the mailing list.

-## Archived tools

-A number of older tools, created during the development of the standard, can be found in the [Open Contracting Archive GitHub organization](https://github.com/open-contracting-archive).